openbmc/docs/designs/multihost-phosphor-buttons.md

-This button interface monitors for change in host selector switch Position dbus property and based on the dbus property value change, corresponding serial console is selected.mux value can be set as configuring 4 gpio lines dedicated for the serial console mux.
+This button interface monitors for change in host selector switch Position dbus property and based on the dbus property value change, corresponding serial console is selected.
+Mux value can be set by configuring 4 GPIO lines dedicated for the serial console mux.

 ### Example